kirithikka/publications_cache_exercise/README.md

 where $doi can be either full or partial.
 The requests are first checked in the application's cache.
 If not found, requests are sent to CrossRef:

-For full DOI, the publications are retrieved from https://api.crossref.org/works/{$fullDoi}
+For full DOI, the publication is retrieved from https://api.crossref.org/works/{$fullDoi}
+and is cached in the application

 For partial DOI, the publications are retrieved from https://api.crossref.org/works?query={$partialDOI}
+All the publications fetched from the above link are cached in the application

 If there are no publications in the cache/crossRef, the following response is returned:
 {